kanamoore/web-scraping-challenge/README.md

 Finally I created a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.

+## To run the application
+Run app.py file and open http://127.0.0.1:5000/ in your browser.
+Please click Scrape New Data to retrive the updated data.

+Website should look like below:
 ![final_app_part1.png](Images/final_app_part1.png)
 ![final_app_part2.png](Images/final_app_part2.png)